leoshimo/vrs/emacs/chooser-manual-tests.md

 ## Additional checks

-- To check duplicate labels, choose the second item from `'((:demo/item :title "Same" :id 1) (:demo/item :title "Same" :id 2))` with `C-c C-v`.
+- To check items with equal titles, choose the second item from `'((:demo/item :title "Same" :id 1) (:demo/item :title "Same" :id 2))` with `C-c C-v`.
 The retained value must have `:id 2`.
 - Start `C-u C-c C-b`, choose a function and one argument, then press `C-g`.